Mergoat

 What You Get

-• 4 fresh issues per year.
-Starting with the upcoming edition, Volume 2 No. 2 (Borders)!
+• 4-ish fresh issues per year.
+Starting with the upcoming edition, Volume 2 No. 3 (Lawns)!
+Volume 2 No.4 will be replaced by a custom blank journal this year.

-• All subscriptions include access to digital versions of each issue, which you can find in your Mergoat library
+• All subscriptions include access to digital versions of archival issues, which you can find in your Mergoat library

 Want the most recent issue?